 For the past three years, Michelle Dreyfuss has toted a vanload of children from Mt.
 Lebanon to the Union Project, every day for two weeks to take summer clay classes.
-After setting up the class with Jenna (UP’s Ceramics Program Manager), she invites her daughter’s friends to take the class with them – sometimes bringing as many as seven kids at a time.

 This week is maintenenace week at Union Project and volunteers from our community, members of the ceramics cooperative, and our staff are all pitching-in to make UP a more beautiful place to connect, create, and celebrate.
 The major project: painting the ceramic studio floor!
 Check out a before and after shot of how our space is transforming below...